Sarcovora/IntervalPhotos/README.md

 # IntervalPhotos

-## What is it?
-- Take a specified number of photos at a specified interval
+Simple program to take a specified number of photos at a specified interval

 ## Requirements
 - Needs python installed